 The deadlift is a complete back exercise.
-It works every muscle in your back in isometric fashion.
-From the spinal erector all the way to the traps and neck.
+It works every muscle in your back from the low spinal erectors all the way to the traps and neck.
 Nobody can hide from the deadlift.
-No matter how big or small the muscle is – it’s going to be caught, cooked and owned by the deadlift.
+Big or small, all muscles are caught, cooked and owned.

-This may surprise some of the brainwashed bodybuilders who rely solely on isolation exercise.
-When people hear the above statement they often reply by saying: “But what about the lats?”
+When people hear the statement above, they often reply by saying “But what about the lats?”

 The lats are also heavily involved in the deadlift.
-The latissimus dorsi stabilizes the spine and keeps the bar close to you.
-Keeping the bar closer to your body is very important since this reduces the lever and the stress on the lower back.
-You can’t deadlift heavy weights and have the bar all the way in front of you.
+The latissimus dorsi stabilizes the spine and keeps it close to you.
+Keeping the bar close to your body is very important since this reduces the lever and the stress on the lower back.
+You can’t deadlift heavy weights when the bar is far from your body.

-Due to the physical laws found on this planet this is particularly hard to happen.
-It’s not uncommon for professional powerlifters to tear a latissimus dorsi muscle during deadlifts.
+It’s not uncommon for professional powerlifters to tear a lat muscle during deadlifts.

 A popular example would be the powerlifter/bodybuilder Matt Kroc who torn his lat precisely during a heavy deadlift.